ThomasRees42/.github.io/menu/about.md

 ---
 i created this space to actively develop my thought and improve my writing

+articles / essays on philosophy, politics, culture, etc. that aim to subvert dominant narratives

-all opinions stated are in flux, i am by no means an expert
+all my views are in flux, i am by no means an expert, criticism is welcome

 open to email submissions